chriswayg/hackintosh-opencore/Gigabyte-B460-M-Aorus-Pro/README.md

 ## Post-install

-### Mapped USB Ports
+### Map USB Ports

 - Using USBTool from within Windows: [GitHub - USBToolBox/tool: the USBToolBox tool](https://github.com/USBToolBox/tool)

-- Added `XHCI-unsupported.kext` (test, if it may not be needed)
+- Add `XHCI-unsupported.kext` (test, if it may not be needed)

-- Added`USBToolBox.kext and the `UTBMap.kext` previously created in Windows.
-I had to rework it, as the USB3 ports were not yet working with the generated kext.
+- Add`USBToolBox.kext and the `UTBMap.kext` previously created in Windows. - I had to rework it, as the USB3 ports were not yet working with the generated kext.

 - Currently mapped: Top Front: 2 x with both USB2 & 3, Rear Top: 2 x USB2 only, Rear Middle: USB-C & USB3, Rear Down: 2 x USB3 only.